 The Allen School actively supports diversity and inclusion, as articulated in our Inclusiveness Statement.
 We disagree with the conclusions drawn in the editorial and are optimistic that our substantial, ongoing efforts to build an inclusive community will make us a better school — and make the tech industry, as a whole, a better place in which people of diverse backgrounds and experiences are empowered to do great work that impacts people's lives.
 Our efforts include (but are not limited to):

 - An extensive K-12 outreach program focused on inspiring students to pursue CS — especially girls and students from underrepresented groups.

-- We are proud to be one of 11 leading computer science programs in the NSF-funded FLIP Alliance: Diversifying Future Leadership in the Professoriate, collaborating to launch and demonstrate the effectiveness of strategies for recruiting and retaining diverse doctoral students.
+- We are proud to be one of 11 leading computer science programs in the NSF-funded LEAP Alliance: LEAdership in the Professoriate, collaborating to launch and demonstrate the effectiveness of strategies for recruiting and retaining diverse doctoral students.

 - A quarterly workshop on Building An Inclusive Community, which provides participants practical strategies for promoting inclusion in their daily interactions.